sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/parental-leave.md

 - Check in with your manager
   - Your manager will set up a 1:1 for your first day back to check in, provide updates, and discuss priorities.
   - Review the [Out of Office Plan](https://docs.google.com/document/d/1XfFl_JbyheCLIobG5gWhKvLibmPxZ5odt0_qgfya_3I/edit) that you and your manager put together prior to your leave as well as your 1-1 doc to catch up on in-progress projects and priorities.
+- Complete the Return to Work Survey that you will receive from the People Team.
+We appreciate your candid feedback about your leave experience.

 ### Resources for Teammates with a commission plan (Sales & CE)